 Africatown Clotilda Boat Tours

-On Saturday, February 1, visit the site of Clotilda shipwreck and listen to the Africatown Experience Givers narrate the story of the ship's 110 survivors and their voyage to America during a Clotilda Boat Tour.
+On Saturday, February 7, visit the site of Clotilda shipwreck and listen to the Africatown Freedom Tours team narrate the story of the ship's survivors and their voyage to America.
 If you aren't able to attend February's tour, don't worry!
-All Things Africatown host these tours on the first Saturday of every month.
+Historic Blakeley State Park hosts these tours on the every month.

 OWAMBE Black History Month Festival

-Africatown's cultural heritage, creativity and history will take center stage on February 13-16, 2025.
-Hosted by All Things Africatown, the OWAMBE Black History Month Festival is a four-day festival that will include spoken word performances, community discussions, live music and more.
+Africatown's cultural heritage, creativity and history will take center stage on February 6-7, 2026.
+Hosted by All Things Africatown, the 2nd Annual OWAMBE Black History Month Festival is a two-day festival that will include an authors forum, a live ancestral encounter, live music and more.

 Experiences